MuhammadZaka7/Active-Directory-group-policy-lab/README.md

 - Deployed a new Active Directory forest: `zakalab.test`
 - Promoted `DC01` to a domain controller
-- Configured AD-integrated DNS and verified LDAP SRV records
+- Configured AD integrated DNS and verified LDAP SRV records
 - Joined `CLIENT01` to the domain
 - Created departmental OUs for IT, HR, and Sales
 - Created global security groups for department-based access control
 - Created test employee accounts and assigned group membership
-- Created an SMB department share with Access-Based Enumeration
+- Created an SMB department share with Access Based Enumeration
 - Configured NTFS permissions using department security groups
 - Deployed department drive mappings with Group Policy Preferences
 - Applied an employee security baseline using Group Policy
 - Tested authorized and unauthorized file access
-- Built a PowerShell health-check script to validate the lab
+- Built a PowerShell health check script to validate the lab

 ## Active Directory Structure